 Bai Li was born in China and raised in the Netherlands.
-Dance has always been a central part of her life, since she started taking ballet classes back in China at the age of three years.
+Dance has always been a central part of her life, since she started taking ballet classes at the age of 3 years.
 She quickly discovered other dance styles and threw herself into mastering as many as she could.
 She started her formal dance education at the Fontys Dance Academy in Tilburg, Netherlands in 2015.
 She specialised in Contemporary Urban dance but received an all-round grounding in a number of different dance styles; from hip-hop to popping, house and afro to floorwork, and ballet to Limón and Graham techniques.
-Bai Li loves fusing my eclectic dance skills to create her own language.
+Bai Li loves fusing her eclectic dance skills to create her own language.
 Dance enables her to discover her qualities as a dancer and as a person.

 In the past Bai Li has worked with choreographers such as Tony Adigun, Blenard Azizaj, Ricardo Ambrózio, Samir Calixto to name but a few.
 She is keen to work with as many different choreographers as possible to explore their styles to inform her own.
-She feels that dance is about connecting and sharing with the people around her.
+She feels that dance is about connecting and sharing with people around her.